AntennaHouse/focheck/README.md

 ## Installing

-* If you just want to use **focheck** with oXygen, then you can either:
- * Install **focheck** as an add-on oXygen framework.
+* If you just want to use **focheck** with oXygen, then you can install **focheck** as an add-on oXygen framework.
- * Download and install a static copy of the oXygen framework.
+* Alternatively, you can download a static copy of the oXygen framework from here.
 * If you want to easily keep up-to-date with changes, then you can clone this repository and 'pull' the latest version whenever you want.
 * If you want to hack on **focheck** or submit pull requests, then you can fork this repository and clone that onto your local machine.